rjperes/GeoServices/README.md

-# EFSoftDeletes
+# GeoServices
-A collection of APIs for easing soft-deletes with EF Core.
+A collection of APIs retrieving geo and weather information from an IP.